Supporting LGBTQIA+ Students and Staff: Glossary of Terms

 Hand drawn illustration of hands with the Gay Pride flag

-In celebration of LGBTQ History Month (October) and the contributions and achievements of the LGBTQIA+ community, we encourage school communities to create and maintain a culture of safety of expression for all students and staff.
+In celebration of LGBTQIA+ History Month (October) and the contributions and achievements of the LGBTQIA+ community, we encourage school communities to create and maintain a culture of safety of expression for all students and staff.
 One important way to do that is to clarify and use terms and pronouns that demonstrate your respect, understanding, and care for all individuals.

 This annotated glossary contains some of the current terms and definitions related to identities of sexuality or gender.
 These terms and definitions are not universal; they evolve, change, and often mean different things to different people.
 They are provided below as a starting point for discussion and understanding, and we encourage you to refer to the full unannotated glossary for more information (excerpted from University of California, Davis’s LGBTQIA Resource Center Glossary).